itwrite/js-model/README.md

 if you swing that way.
 Easy-peasy.

-How to build your own js-Model
+How to build your own Model
 ----------------------------

-Clone a copy of the main js-Model git repo by running:
+Clone a copy of the main Model git repo by running:

 ```bash
 git clone git://github.com/itwrite/js-model.git